ScientificClubofESI/CuteFileBrowser-python/README.md

 Improvements
 ------
-1. Added the ability to call the script multiple times in the same page<
+1. Added the ability to call the script multiple times in the same page
 2. Ignores hidden files and ```desktop.ini``` file
 3. Can go throw protected folders
 4. Showing Folder Size
-5. Folder items number is calculated recursively

 Future features
 ------